In what way was Tove Jansson queer? What are the diverse gender roles in Moominvalley? In this blog series we deep-dive

 Vivica is present in one of Tove’s biggest works, a 6×2 meter wall painting called Party in the City for the restaurant at Helsinki City Hall.
 It was a frecso commissioned by Vivica’s father, who was Chairman of the City Council.

 Tove painted herself seated in front of a table, and behind her is Vivica, the object of her secret love, dancing together with a man.
 (The painting is now part of the collection of HAM, the Helsinki Art Museum, well worth a visit if you’re in Helsinki).
-Tuula Karjalainen, who has written a biography about Tove, sees this as grandiose expression of love, which however, was perhaps not evident for Tove’s contemporaries.
+Tuula Karjalainen, who has written a biography about Tove, sees this as a grandiose expression of love, however perhaps not evident for Tove’s contemporaries.

-In the next part of our series, we’ll see how Vivica inspired the Moomin stories and what other interesting gender themes can be found in the beloved Moomin books and comic strips.
-During the upcoming week we’ll dive deeper into the queer themes in Tove’s life and art, and also participate in events during Pride week in Finland.
+In the next part of our series on Tove Jansson queer themes, we’ll see how Vivica inspired the Moomin stories and what other interesting gender themes are to be found in the Moomin books and comic strips.
+During the upcoming week, we’ll dive deeper into the queer themes in Tove’s life and art, and also participate in events during Pride week in Finland.

 Moomin Characters at Helsinki Pride June 2019

 Moomin Characters celebrated Pride in Tove’s hometown Helsinki with a lecture on queer themes in Tove’s life and art a Pride event at the National Musem on Monday, June 24th in 2019 and hosted a flower workshop together with florist Pirjo Koppi at Young Pride Helsinki.

 The event took place in Nuorten Pride House (Happi), Sörnäisten Rantatie 31 Helsinki.
 At the event, young people between 13 and 25 years made their own wreaths, inspired by the wreath Tove used to wear for her birthday.

 The flowery wreath motive is also found on Helsinki Pride’s new canvas bags, featuring an exclusive flower design originally made by Tove in 1979 for legendary record label Love Records.